ribafs/php-router/README.md

 To simplifier I create one table, customer with only two fields, name and email.

-## Forum de discussão para o repositório
+## Discussion forum for the repository

-Acabo de criar um forum para trocarmos ideias sobre MVC e rotas em PHP
+I just created a forum to exchange ideas about MVC and router in PHP

 https://github.com/ribafs/php-router/discussions